-We partner with organizations and communities around the world to improve animal health and production as a locally sustainable path to resolving issues connecting poverty, public health, food insecurity, and biodiversity conservation.
+We partner with organizations and communities around the world to improve animal health (domestic animals and wildlife) as a locally sustainable path to resolving issues connecting food insecurity, public health, animal welfare, and biodiversity conservation.
 Using an integrative approach, we bring a veterinary lens to global development challenges that have reciprocal impacts on animals, humans, and ecosystems.
 We ensure that our interventions are ecologically balanced and sustainable by combining the expertise of a multidisciplinary team with local ingenuity.
-Working with the community and our in-country partners, we provide an adaptable framework to enhance animal health capacity (domestic animals and wildlife), with a focus on training, education, and outreach.
+Working with the community and our in-country partners, we provide an adaptable framework to enhance animal health capacity with a focus on training, education, and outreach.

 Ecovet global is a fiscally sponsored project of Earth Island Institute (EII), a 501(c)(3) organization.

 Why Focus On Animal Health?